List of Arifureta characters: Other characters

 One of the Liberators who opposed God, and the creator of the Great Orcus Labyrinth.
-An old recording of Oscar was seen by Hajime and Yue after they conquered his dungeon, from which he posthumously revealed the truth about Ehit and the Liberators.
+An old recording of Oscar was seen by Hajime and Yue after they conquered his labyrinth and reached his lair, where he posthumously revealed the truth about Ehit and the Liberators.
 Like Hajime, Oscar was an extremely powerful Synergist, and because of their shared expertise in creating a number of artifacts Hajime considers Oscar to be a sort of mentor despite having never actually met him (however, they actually do meet and work together in the Season 2 OVA "The Miraculous Meeting and The Phantasmagorical Adventure", although Oscar will have no memory of the meeting when he is returned to his own time (only the feeling that he has gained "a difficult student").
-Oscar is the protagonist of the prequel series Arifureta: From Commonplace to World's Strongest Zero.
+Oscar is one of the protagonists of the prequel series Arifureta: From Commonplace to World's Strongest Zero.